GeoscienceAustralia/sira/docs/source/ch01_intro.rst

 Introduction
 ************

-Critical infrastructure facilities typically comprise a number of interconnected components that work in concert to deliver a service.
+Critical infrastructure assets typically comprise a number of interconnected components that work in concert to deliver a service.
 In the context of natural hazard vulnerability, the components have differing susceptibilities, require different resource levels and time to repair, and have a range of criticalities to the overall service delivery.
-The vulnerability of the facility, then, is a product of the components, their properties and interactions.
+The vulnerability of the asset, then, is a product of their constituent components, their properties and interactions.

 SIRA stands for *Systemic Infrastructure Resilience Analysis*.
-It comprises a method and software tools that provide a framework for simulating the fragility of infrastructure facilities to natural hazards, based on assessment of the fragilities and configuration of components that comprises the facility.
-Currently the system is designed to work with earthquake hazards only. ``SIRA`` enables the vulnerabilities of each element to be within a facility or a network to be integrated into a holistic assessment of the direct system losses, service disruption and cost.
+It comprises a method and software tools that provide a framework for simulating the fragility of infrastructure assets to natural hazards, based on assessment of the fragilities and configuration of components that comprises the asset.
+To date system has been used to work with earthquake hazards only. ``SIRA`` enables the vulnerabilities of each element to be within a facility or a network to be integrated into a holistic assessment of the direct system losses, service disruption and cost.

-SIRA is used to model the vulnerability of high-value infrastructure facilities to natural hazards.
-Earthquake ground motion is the present focus and many uncertainties are captured through a Monte Carlo sampling process.
+SIRA is used to model the vulnerability of high-value infrastructure systems to natural hazards.
+The infrastructure types can be individual sites or facilities (e.g., an electrical substation, or a water treatment plant) or networks (e.g., an electricity transmission network, water transmission network. etc.).

+Earthquake ground motion has been the primary focus.
+Uncertainties are captured through a Monte Carlo sampling process.
-The tool facilitates quantification of infrastructure assets' vulnerability, and also enables the most vulnerable components to be identified in terms of repair cost, time to recovery, and service disruption implications.
-The outcomes also support benefit-versus-cost studies of retrofit options.
+The tool facilitates quantification of infrastructure assets' vulnerability, and also enables the most vulnerable components to be identified in terms of repair cost, time to recovery, and implications for service continuity.
+The tool has also been designed and tested to assess risk, but that functionality would typically require that the simulation be run in high performace computing environment.

+The outcomes of this tool can support identification of retrofit options, and their relative efficacy in reducing risk.
-SIRA helps generate information that supports asset managers in regards to the most cost-effective utilisation of limited retrofit resources.
+SIRA can be used in generating information for cost-benefit analyses of retrofit options, which can support asset managers in decisions around the most cost-effective utilisation of limited retrofit resources.

 .. _intro-design-notes: